 - Raise the front of the vehicle with a jack, support with jack stands and remove the stock shock absorbers.
 Document the reservoir orientation so the FOX replacement shocks mount in a similar manner so reservoirs are oriented toward the rear of the vehicle. - Install the upper mounting bolt through the shock eyelet and upper suspension mount. - Install the lower mounting bolt through the shock eyelet and lower suspension mount. - Tighten the upper and lower shock bolts.
-Follow the Manufacturer's recommended torque specification of 40-44 ft-lb. - After shocks have been tightened to the torque spec as listed, remove the jack stands and lower the vehicle.
+Follow the Manufacturer's recommended torque specifications. - After shocks have been tightened to the torque spec as listed, remove the jack stands and lower the vehicle.